Nuclear submarine: Decommissioning

-The useful lifetime of a nuclear submarine is estimated to be approximately 25 to 30 years, after this period the submarine will face fatigue and corrosion of components, obsolescence and escalating operating costs.
+The useful lifetime of a nuclear submarine is estimated to be approximately 25 to 30 years, after which the submarine will face fatigue and corrosion of components, obsolescence and escalating operating costs.
 The decommissioning of these submarines is a long process; some are held in reserve or mothballed for some time and eventually scrapped, others are disposed of immediately.
 Countries operating nuclear submarines have different strategies when it comes to decommissioning nuclear submarines.
-Nonetheless, the effective disposal of nuclear submarines is costly, in 2004 it was estimated to cost around 4 billion dollars.
+Nonetheless, the effective disposal of nuclear submarines is costly: in 2004 it was estimated to cost around 4 billion dollars.

 Methods

 Generally there are two options when it comes to decommissioning nuclear submarines.
 The first option is to defuel the nuclear reactor and remove the material and components that contain radioactivity, after which the hull section containing the nuclear reactor will then be cut out of the submarine and transported to a disposal site for low-level radioactive waste and get buried according to waste procedures.
 The second option is to defuel the nuclear reactor, disassemble the submarine propulsion plant, install vents in the nonreactor compartments and fill the reactor compartment.
 After sealing the submarine it can then be towed to a designated deep-sea disposal site, be flooded and settle intact on the sea floor.
 This last option has been considered by some navies and countries in the past.
-However, while sea disposal is cheaper than land disposal the uncertainty regarding regulations and international law, such as the London Dumping Convention and the Law of the Sea Convention, has stopped them from proceeding with this option.
+However, while sea disposal is cheaper than land disposal, the uncertainty regarding regulations and international law, such as the London Dumping Convention and the Law of the Sea Convention, has stopped them from proceeding with this option.